All The Things you Probably Won't be Told about The Yorkshire Terrier!

 The idea of time and 3 hours ago or tonight isn't real to them - right now matters.

-When he misbehaves it usually stems to lack of one or all of four things - activity, understanding, boundaries and training.
+When he misbehaves it is usually caused by a lack of one or all of four things - activity, understanding, boundaries and training.

 Ten hours alone and away from his leader is frightening - what if you don't return?
 In his mind you're "hunting" without him.